seanyoung247/ensoJS/README.md

 Enso is guided by a few simple principles:

-- **Native-first** — build on the platform: Custom Elements, Shadow DOM, template literals.
+- **Native-first** — built on the modern web: Custom Elements, Shadow DOM, and template literals.
 - **Minimal surface area** — small API, small mental overhead.
 - **Declarative over imperative** — components describe what they are, not how to wire them.
 - **No build step** — just write HTML, CSS, and JS.